 This experience takes place twice a year.
 You will share your passion and knowledge about new venture creation through Babson’s partnership with the Network For Teaching Entrepreneurship.
 You’ll have the opportunity to coach aspiring high school entrepreneurs in low income communities in fall and spring.

-Global Experience: Global Strategic Consulting Project (GSCP)
+Strategic Consulting Project (SCP)